PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/clean_code.md

 - Reusability: Formatting logic (formatUserData) can be reused elsewhere decreasing code repetition.
-- Testability: Each component function (format, submit, track) can be unit tested in isolation preventing flase positive test results.
+- Testability: Each component function (format, submit, track) can be unit tested in isolation preventing false positive test results.
 - Scalability: New features (e.g., validation middleware) can be inserted cleanly without disrupting flow.